gvwilson/sensibleadventures/arecibo/arecibo.md

 who holds up the candlestick like a child showing a toy he has made.

 The *beg* narrows his eyes.
-"An Ethiopian, is it?
+"An Ethiopian?
-Interesting.
 Come, let us see what he has to say."

-Batu and his *arban* follow the *beg* and his entourage up the hill.
+Batu and his *arban* follow the *beg*'s entourage up the hill.
 "Tuck it under your coat,"
 Batu mutters to Otgon.
 "If you're lucky, he'll forget you have it."
 *If you're very lucky,* he amends in his head.
-The man people are already calling Ulugh Beg---Great Ruler---is famous for his intelligence.
+The man people call Ulugh Beg---Great Ruler---is famous for his intelligence.
 Still,
 one can always hope...